pragyamv/DS-agent/README.md

 Exploratory Data Analysis (EDA), Statistical queries (e.g., calculating correlation), Data manipulation and cleaning, and Data visualization (charting).

+(Primarily developed as a use case after creating data visualizations manually using tools like Tableau and PowerBI)

 ---

 ### Example Interaction